 How does it work?

-- Click on Compare Profile in the top left of the patient’s Clinical Profile.
+- Click on Updarte in the top left of the patient’s Clinical Profile.

 - Select the practice with which you would like to compare from the list on the left: